mathieu-benoit/acm-workshop/content/onlineboutique/secure-memorystore-access.md

 source ${WORK_DIR}acm-workshop-variables.sh
 ```
 {{% notice info %}}
-The `CART_MEMORYSTORE_HOST` has been built in order to explicitly represent the Memorystore endpoint on an Istio perspective.
+The `CART_MEMORYSTORE_HOST` has been built in order to explicitly represent the Memorystore (redis) endpoint on an Istio perspective.
 This name will be leveraged in 3 Istio resources: `ServiceEntry`, `DestinationRule` and `Sidecar`.
 {{% /notice %}}

 ## Update Staging namespace overlay